Disadvantages Of Client Server Network

 Centralized Resource Management: A Double-Edged Sword

 While centralized resource management offers advantages in terms of control and consistency, it can also create bottlenecks.
 Managing access permissions, allocating resources efficiently, and ensuring fair usage amongst clients can be challenging.
-This centralized control point is also a vulnerability, as a single point of failure for resource allocation can disrupt the entire network.
+Worth adding: this centralized control point is also a vulnerability, as a single point of failure for resource allocation can disrupt the entire network.
 This central control can become a source of friction and inefficiency if not managed effectively.

 Geographic Limitations and Network Latency